It is an NSAID drug discontinued for human use due to its harmful side effects.

 - Ocular toxicity.

-Phenylbutazone can precipitate heart failure and can also cause an acute pulmonary syndrome with dyspnea and fever and enlargement of the salivary gland ( parotitis ).
+Phenylbutazone can precipitate heart failure and cause an acute pulmonary syndrome with dyspnea, fever, and enlargement of the salivary gland ( parotitis ).

 - Erythema multiforme.

 - Toxic epidermal necrolysis.